phughes/linker/README.md

 # linker

-Linker is a simple app designed for testing Universal App Links.
+Linker is a simple iOS app designed for testing Apple's Universal App Links feature.
 It opens links that you type in, and saves them for later use.

 Linker is free software released under the BSD license.